christophervigliotti/angular-complete-guide-assignment-5/README.md

 ## Requirements

-* add users service to manage users array(s) globally
+* DONE add users service to manage users array(s) globally
-* add a counters service to count the number of times that a user is toggled, output the results
+* DONE add a counters service to count the number of times that a user is toggled, output the results

-## Development Notes

-TODO: next up, verify that the calls to loggingService in account.component onSetTo() and new-account.component.onCreateAccount() can be commented out and that logging service still fires from within accounts.service.
-Then apply similar functionallity to call counterService within usersService.

 # Misc